gitsgulabjamun/jekyll_on_the_fly/_posts/2018-12-18-ownCloud-Quickstart-Guide.md

 ## Import the ownCloud Signing Key

 Use Linux installer for the installation of ownCloud.
-Import the ownCloud signing key using the rpm command.
+Import the ownCloud signing key using the rpm command.ownCloud supports code signing for the core releases, and its ownCloud applications.
+Code signing gives users an additional layer of security by ensuring that nobody other than authorized individuals can push updates.

 Use the following command to download the signing key on CentOS 7: